How to start a company in China – Index

 - If your company owns an intellectual property such as a patent or trademark, make sure that that legal protection extends to China;

-- Don’t underestimate the costs you will incur, such as distribution problems, high workforce turnover, legal consulting and other problems that are common when you do business in China.
+- Don’t underestimate the costs you will incur, such as distribution problems, high workforce turnover, legal consulting, international payroll and other problems that are common when you do business in China.

 - China Law Blog – A great blog dedicated to the practical aspects of Chinese laws and how these influence your business;